CS455-Cyan/files/api.md

 - [List general requirements](#list-general-requirements)
 - [List program categories](#list-program-categories)
 - [View category/department/program details](#view-categorydepartmentprogram-details)
+    - Program details along with detials of department and/or category it is in
 - [View department](#view-department)
     - returns department and category
 - [Search programs](#search-programs)